The control room

 Measuring the frequency of the network is like checking the blood pressure.
 The frequency should always be 50 Hz.
 Then there is a balance between production and consumption and the electric system is healthy.

-The frequency will sink, if production is higher than consumption the frequency will rise.
+If the consumption is higher than the production, the frequency will sink.
+If production is higher than consumption the frequency will rise.
 The balance is regulated both automatically and manually by increase or decrease of production or decrease of consumption.